Two Phase Commit Protocol in Rust and Go

 When Things Go Wrong

-The interesting part is when stuff breaks, which happens a lot in distributed systems:
+The interesting part is when stuff breaks, which happens all the time in distributed systems:

 Deploying on the Cloud